 Dry seeded rice

-Dry seeded rice (DSR) is becoming an attractive option for farmers as it has a much lower labor requirement than manually transplanted rice.
-In this technology, rice is directly seeded in the main plot with 2- or 4-wheel tractor/power tiller drawn seed drills.
+Dry-seeded rice (DSR) is becoming an attractive option for farmers as it has a much lower labor requirement than manually transplanted rice.
+In this technology, rice is directly seeded in the main plot with 2- or 4-wheel tractor/power tiller-drawn seed drills.
 DSR can be readily adopted by small farmers as well as large farmers, provided that the required machinery is locally available (e.g., through custom hire).

-DSR has lower water requirement for crop establishment as puddling is not required in this method.
-The soil in DSR remains aerobic for most of the time in the season which reduces methane emission.
+DSR has a lower water requirement for crop establishment as puddling is not required in this method.
+The soil in DSR remains aerobic most of the time in the season which reduces methane emission.

-- Guidelines for dry-seeded rice in the Terai and mid-hills of Nepal
+Guidelines for dry-seeded rice in the Terai and mid-hills of Nepal

-- Increasing productivity of direct-seeded rice areas by incorporating genes for tolerance of anaerobic conditions during germination
+Increasing productivity of direct-seeded rice areas by incorporating genes for tolerance of anaerobic conditions during germination